Asturleonese language: Legal status

-Asturleonese only recently received recognition in the municipality of Miranda do Douro by virtue of Portuguese law 7/99 on January 29, 1999, although merely as a language that should continue to be protected and preserved, not awarding it any official status.
+Asturleonese only recently received recognition in the municipality of Miranda do Douro by virtue of Portuguese law 7/99 on 29 January 1999, although merely as a language that should continue to be protected and preserved, not awarding it any official status.
 Meanwhile, Catalan, Basque, and Galician were all granted official status in their respective regions in 1978.
 Therefore, there exists some tension, as Asturleonese is still not regarded as an official language today.
 However, the language is optional at school, where it is widely studied.

 The Spanish Constitution recognizes the existence of vehicular languages and the need for the protection of existing dialects within the national territories.
 In article 3.3 of the constitution, the document concretely states that "the richness of the distinct linguistic modalities of Spain is a cultural heritage that will be the subject of special respect and protection."
 Additionally, article 4 of the Asturian Statute of Autonomy states that, "The Asturian language will enjoy protection.
 Its use, teaching and diffusion in the media will be furthered, whilst its local dialects and voluntary apprenticeship will always be respected."
-In light of these stated provisions of the 1/1998, on the 23 of March, the Use and Promotion of the Asturleonese Language serves this purpose; promoting the use of the language, its knowledge within the educational system, as well as its dissemination in media.
+In light of these stated provisions of the 1/1998, on the 23 March, the Use and Promotion of the Asturleonese Language serves this purpose; promoting the use of the language, its knowledge within the educational system, as well as its dissemination in media.
 However, Asturleonese continues to have a very limited presence in the public administration.

 In Portugal, the related Mirandese dialect is recognized by the Assembly of the Republic as a co-official language along with Portuguese for local matters, and it is taught in public schools in the few areas where Mirandese is natively spoken.
 Initially thought to be a basilect of Portuguese, José Leite de Vasconcelos studied Mirandese and concluded it was a separate language from Portuguese.

 Geographic distribution

-Linguistically, it's considered that within the dominion of Asturleonese, the known dialects such as Leonese, Asturian, or Mirandese form a macrolanguage.
+Linguistically, it is considered that within the dominion of Asturleonese, the known dialects such as Leonese, Asturian, or Mirandese form a macrolanguage.
 A macrolanguage is a language that exists as distinct linguistic varieties.
 Within this macrolanguage, the Western and Eastern dialects share some linguistic characteristics with Galaicoportuguese and Spanish respectively.

 The boundaries of the Asturleonese language extend through Asturias, Leon, Zamora, and Miranda do Douro.
 However, the language is not just the sum of Asturian, Leonese, Zamorano, and Mirandan dialects; in purely linguistic terms, the main divisions of Asturleonese have north-south boundaries and form three separate sections that are shared between Asturias and Leon: occidental, central, and oriental.
 Only through a second level of analysis were smaller sections able to be distinguished.
-The political and administrative entities and linguistic spaces rarely coincide, as it's most common that languages go beyond borders and do not coincide with them.
+The political and administrative entities and linguistic spaces rarely coincide, as it is most common that languages go beyond borders and do not coincide with them.